niranjan-sa/Sokrati-Coding-Round/Problem 2/ReadMe.md

 * Only one customer consecutive visitor
 * Many customeres consecutive visitors

-# Output
+# Output (for the given file log.txt)
-Array List containing the customer ids of the customers that visit the site for 4 consecutive days
+The following customers visited the site for 4 consecutive days :-
+[3, 9]